MileHacker Logo

 • Art Galleries:

-Chiang Mai has many small art galleries, especially in Nimmanhaemin and Baan Kang Wat artist village, demonstrating contemporary and traditional Thai art.
+Chiang Mai contains a lot of small art galleries, especially in Nimmanhaemin and Baan Kang Wat artist village, showing contemporary and authentic Thai art.

 • Cultural Centers: